 GA4 isn't broken — it's just missing data.
-TrackBee feeds it with first-party, server-side Shopify data so your analytics finally reflect reality.
+TrackBee feeds GA4 with first-party, server-side Shopify events so your analytics finally match reality.

 The problem